popey/popey.com-blog/content/post/2021/01/the-black-oblong-of-monospace-mystery.md

 There really was nothing else I could do with the computer at the time, *until* I typed something in.
 Eventually I would buy commercial software on cassette, or save my own creations onto blank tapes.
 But on day one, typing text was the order of the day.

 I didn't get a graphical user interface by default until my 9th computer, nearly 15 years later!
 Yes, I am old, and yes, this reads like a grumpy old man post.
-Get of my lawn.
+Get off my lawn.

 These days all the mainstream commercial and free operating systems boot to some kind of graphical interface, operated by touch, mouse and/or a keyboard, physical or virtual.
 For many people opening a box with a flashing cursor, into which commands are typed, letter by letter, is alien, geeky, hard and error prone.